jcmoraisjr/haproxy-ingress/README.md

 ### Blue-green

+Configure backend server groups based on the weight of the group - blue/green balance - or a group selection based on http header or cookie value - blue/green selector.

+Both blue/green configurations can be used together: if the http header or cookie isn't provided or doesn't match a group, the blue/green balance will be used.

+See below the description of the two blue/green configuration options.

+**Blue/green balance**

-Configure weight of a blue/green deployment.
+Configures weight of a blue/green deployment.
 The annotation accepts a comma separated list of label name/value pair and a numeric weight.
 Concatenate label name, label value and weight with an equal sign, without spaces.
 The label name/value pair will be used to match corresponding pods or deploys.
 There is no limit to the number of label/weight balance configurations.